What budget for activities and outings Geneva?

 Inline skating and cycling have their place around the harbor and the Geneva countryside offers bucolic paths for bike rides: www.geneve.ch/fr/thèmes/mobilité-transport/vélos

 Regular clothes in department stores like H&M and C&A are competitive.
-In general, ready-to-wear clothing is more expensive than in France.
-You will find thrift stores with notably luxury products on sale.
-This is an advantage of the city.
+Ready-to-wear is generally more expensive than in France.
+You'll find thrift shops selling off-price luxury goods.
+This is one of the city's advantages.

-Shoes can benefit from interesting prices.
-Concept stores are often a little less accessible but always very original.
+Shoe prices are also attractive.
+Concept stores are often a little less accessible, but always very original.

 Tax exemption.
-You can ask for a refund of the VAT with the help of the tax-free form, which must be stamped by a Swiss customs office.
-In Switzerland, the VAT is 7% and is included in the sale price.
-If your purchase reaches the sum of 300 CHF in the same store, you will benefit from the VAT refund.
-The application is made at a Global Fund office.
-There is a kiosk at Geneva airport for this purpose.
+You can apply for a VAT refund using the VAT refund form, which must be stamped by a Swiss customs office.
+In Switzerland, VAT is 7% and is included in the sale price.
+If your purchase reaches CHF 300 in the same store, you will be entitled to a VAT refund.
+To apply, contact a Global Fund office.
+There is a kiosk for this purpose at Geneva airport.

 The cost of living in Geneva is high.
-For this reason, many Swiss people come to live in France while working in Switzerland - like the majority of cross-border commuters - and do their food shopping there.
+For this reason, many Swiss people come to live in France while working in Switzerland - as do the majority of cross-border commuters - and do their food shopping there.

 The beaches are free.
 A lunch or dinner at the Bains des Pâquis offers a meal at an unbeatable price.
-In summer, access to the beach is 2 CHF.
+In summer, access to the beach costs CHF 2.

-Visit www.genevepascher.com/animations/ to find out about cultural events in Geneva at moderate prices.
+Visit www.genevepascher.com/animations/ to find out about low-cost cultural events in Geneva.

 What budget to eat Geneva?

-A real culinary scene: the range of tastes is wide and there is something for every budget.
-There are more than a thousand restaurants in Geneva, enough to satisfy your desires.
-Some very nice restaurants offer menus starting at 80 CHF, while traditional restaurants are more affordable at 25 to 50 CHF.
-You can eat on the run in a restaurant for 15 CHF for the dish of the day.
-Many restaurants offer lunchtime menus.
+A veritable culinary scene: the range of tastes is vast, and there's something to suit every budget.
+There are over a thousand restaurants in Geneva, enough to satisfy all your tastes and desires.
+Some of the finest restaurants offer menus starting at CHF 80, while traditional restaurants are more affordable at between CHF 25 and 50.
+You can grab a bite to eat in a restaurant for CHF 15 for a dish of the day.
+Many also offer lunchtime menus.

-In the summer, temporary terraces by the lake and food trucks invite you to picnic in the parks or on the beaches.
+In summer, ephemeral lakeside terraces and food trucks invite you to picnic in parks or on beaches.

-Locally, the Fourchette verte website (www.fourchetteverte.ch) lists the restaurants that have received the label by category and price.
+Locally, the Fourchette verte website (www.fourchetteverte.ch) lists certified restaurants by category and price.

 The prices of the drinks are in line with the destination, a little more expensive than elsewhere.
 A coffee (here, equal to a large coffee) costs 3,50 CHF with the small cream, beer 7 CHF, soft drinks 5 to 7 CHF, cocktails from 12 CHF.